 Retrograde pyelogram demonstrating ureteropelvic junction obstruction secondary to crossing vessels.

 Initially, most children are treated conservatively and monitored closely.
 Intervention is indicated in the event of significantly impaired renal drainage or poor renal growth.
-The accepted criteria for intervention in infants and children include T 1/2 greater than 20 minutes, differential function less than 40%, and ongoing parenchymal thinning with or without contralateral compensatory hypertrophy.
-Intervention is also indicated in those with pain, hypertension, hematuria, secondary renal calculi, and recurrent UTIs.
+The accepted criteria for intervention in infants and children include clearance half-time (T 1/2) greater than 20 minutes, differential function less than 40%, and ongoing parenchymal thinning with or without contralateral compensatory hypertrophy.
+Intervention is also indicated in those with pain, hypertension, hematuria, secondary renal calculi, and recurrent urinary tract infections.

 Laparoscopic pyeloplasty offers a minimally invasive treatment option that may be used in patients with either primary or secondary UPJ obstruction and is emerging as a new criterion standard in the treatment of UPJ obstruction.
 Success rates are comparable with those of open pyeloplasty procedures, and some studies have shown that laparoscopy offers the advantages of decreased morbidity, shorter hospital stay, and quicker recovery.
 Laparoscopic pyeloplasty is a technically demanding procedure that generally requires significant laparoscopic experience.
 Robotic-assisted laparoscopic pyeloplasty has become increasingly popular as the robots have become more prevalent.
 A small intrarenal pelvis is a relative contraindication to laparoscopic pyeloplasty.

 Endoscopic treatment alternatives include an antegrade or retrograde endopyelotomy, which is an endoscopic incision performed through the obstructing segment.